rebwang/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 =====================

 The Home Assistant driver enables VOLTTRON to read any data point from any Home Assistant controlled device.
-Currently control(write access) is supported only for lights(state and brightness) and thermostats(state and temperature).
+Currently control (write access) is supported for lights (state and brightness), thermostats (state and temperature), and fans (state and percentage speed).

 The following diagram shows interaction between platform driver agent and home assistant driver.